d2l-ai/d2l-en/chapter_introduction/index.md

 As you can see, the photo features a cat, a rooster, a dog, and a donkey, with some trees in the background.
-When we anticipate encountering such images, multiclass classification might not be the right problem formulation.
+If we anticipate encountering such images, multiclass classification might not be the right problem formulation.
 Instead, we might want to give the model the option of